NikolaMandic/beeScript/README.md

 ![](https://raw.github.com/NikolaMandic/beeScript/master/PeterM_Bee.png)
 =========

 trying to build a scripting language for diskotek
+documentation in the making  http://nikolamandic.github.io/beeScript/

     a = (3+3)*4